Downtown Dubai: Dubai Fountain

 At the center of Downtown Dubai and at a cost of Dh 800 million (US$217 million), the Dubai Fountain is the largest choreographed system in the world.
 It was designed by WET Design, the California-based company responsible for the fountains at the Bellagio Hotel Lake in Las Vegas.
 Illuminated by 6,600 lights and 50 colored projectors, it is 275 m long and able to shoot water 150 m into the air, accompanied by a range of classical to contemporary Arabic and world music.
 On 26 October 2008, Emaar announced, based on results of a naming contest, the fountain would be named the Dubai Fountain.
 In 2025, the fountain will be closed for 5 months for renovation works.
-The fountain will reopen in October 2025.
+The fountain reopened in October 2025 after completion of Phase 1 of its renovation.
+Phase 2 of the renovation will happen in 2026.